 Develop Stronger Organizational Habits

 The biggest change you can enact to stay clutter-free is to develop a new habit of cleanliness and organization.
 Whenever a new object is introduced into the office, such as a piece of mail or a new document, decide what you plan to do with it at that moment, or at least before the end of the day.
 Revisit the keep, trash/recycle, or place elsewhere idea to determine where to place the document.
 Preventing clutter is the best way to keep your office clean.

-At Level Office, we focus on providing the best facilities to enable businesses to grow, expand, and develop their organization.
+At Novel Coworking, we focus on providing the best facilities to enable businesses to grow, expand, and develop their organization.
 We are constantly looking for solutions to increase efficiency, and improve productivity.
 If you are determined to grow your business and look for innovative ideas, keep up-to-date with our blog for weekly business tips & inspiration.